ElizaKartchner/startup/README.md

 When index.html is loaded an anonymous function in login.js determines if the user is already authenticated and uses that state to hide or show the login controls.

 When a user logs in, logs out, or creates credentials the service endpoints are called.

+# WebSockets
+HTTP is based on a client server architecture.
+A client always initiates the request and the server responds.
+This is great if you are building a global document library connected by hyperlinks, but for many other use cases it just doesn't work.
+Applications for notifications, distributed task processing, peer to peer communication, or asynchronous events need communication that is initiated by two or more connected devices.

+For years, web developers created hacks to worked around the limitation of the client/server model.
+This included solutions like having the client frequently pinging the server to see if the server had anything to say, or keeping client initiated connections open for a very long time as the client waited for some event to happen on the server.
+Needless to say, none of these solutions were elegant or efficient.

+Finally, in 2011 the communication protocol WebSocket was created to solve this problem.
+The core feature of WebSocket is that it is fully duplexed.
+Meaning that after the initial connection is made from a client, using vanilla HTTP, and then upgraded by the server to a WebSocket connection, the relationship changes to a peer to peer connection where either party can efficiently send data at any time.

+WebSocket connections are still only between two parties.
+So if you want to facilitate a conversation between a group of users the server must act as the intermediary.
+Each peer first connects to the server, and then the server forwards messages amongst the peers.

+## Simon WebSockets Notes
+You can debug both sides of the WebSocket communication with VS Code to debug the server, and Chrome to debug the client.

+A WebSocket connection will eventually close automatically if no data is sent across it.
+In order to prevent that from happening the WebSocket protocol supports the ability to send a ping message to see if the peer is still there and receive pong responses to indicate the affirmative.
+It make this work we use setInterval to send out a ping every 10 seconds to each of our peer connections and clean up any connections that did not response to our previous ping.
+In our connection handler we listen for the pong response and mark the connection as alive.
+Any connection that did not response will remain in the not alive state and get cleaned up on the next pass.

+The first step is to install websockets with `npm install websockets`.
+The PeerProxy class contains the protocol upgrade from HTTP to WebSocket, tracks new WebSocket connections, passes (or proxies) requests between connections, and implements ping/pong to keep connections alive.